 Your vet may be suspicious of coccidian infection based on the clinical signs and age of the kitten.
 However, there are plenty of other parasites which can produce similar symptoms, so a workup may be needed.
 A sensible first step is to analyze a sample of the poop and look at it under the microscope.
 This helps identify any eggs, larvae, or parasites present.

 However, there is a flaw in this method, because a cat won’t pass coccidia in every poop- even if she’s infected.
 This can give false negative results (when coccidia aren’t passed and therefore not to be seen).
 If the suspicion of a coccidia infection is high enough then the vet may opt to treat anyway and see what happens.

-Happily, coccidian infections are easily treated with a five-day course of a particular antibiotic.
+Happily, there is a coccidia treatment for cats available.
+Coccidia can easily be treated with a five-day course of a particular antibiotic.
 In addition, a bland diet for a few days helps to nurse the gut along and allow things to settle down.

 However, if there are coccidian cysts in the cat’s bedding, on soft furnishings, or even on her fur, it’s perfectly possible for her to re-infect herself.
 Thus, having a good clean round of the home is also important.

 As a rule of thumb, it’s essential to wash her bedding, clean her food bowls, and vacuum furnishings at the beginning of treatment and again at the end.
 And hold onto your hats because it’s also good practice to bathe the cat in order to get rid of any coccidia clinging to her coat.
 Good luck with that one!